DarinLevesque/dl-com-cms/content/posts/2019-01-31--illogical-family/index.md

 How did my relationship with my parents become so broken?

 It started near the beginning of my relationship with Kelli.
 I was separated from my ex, going through a ridiculous divorce and was getting pulled in many different directions in order to please the most amount of people.
-Despit
+Despite my best efforts, feelings kept getting hurt, most of which were Kelli's because I was placing too much faith in my parents ability for emotional support.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc5NDQ2NzUwLDM4OTE2MDUzMSwzNDYxMz
+eyJoaXN0b3J5IjpbNjA3Mjg3OTYwLDM4OTE2MDUzMSwzNDYxMz
 E4NjcsMzIyMjczNjE5LDk3OTg3MDcyMywtMTI4MDYwNjQzNywt
 NzUwMjEzMjkzLDEzMjAxNTQzODQsLTEzOTgyMzIxXX0=
 -->